Login to Complete an Application or to Access Judging Panel.

 – Framework for Design Excellence

 When you submit a project, you will be given open-ended prompts to describe in a few sentences how your design achieves outcomes for each of the above measures.
 Projects are not required to address every measure; you should only address those measures that are relevant to your project.
+We do not use the Framework for Design as our sole criterion for evaluating projects.
 The goal is to promote the sustainable design work of our members and to support AIA’s Resolution for Urgent and Sustained Climate Action

 – Expanded Promotion of Design Award Projects to Clients and the Public

-To create added value to our design awards programs, The AIA Chapters in Maryland are collaborating on a new digital platform to more widely promote 2020 awarded projects.
+To create added value to our design awards programs, The AIA Chapters in Maryland are collaborating on a new digital platform to promote more widely the 2023 awarded projects.
 This will include a more visually compelling awards gallery and additional marketing to public and client-facing publications.

-In addition - any AIA member architect located outside of the CBC area who wishes to submit a project may do so as long as the project location itself is within the CBC area (Anne Arundel, Calvert, St. Mary's, Kent, Queen Anne's, Talbot, Caroline, Dorchester, Wicomico, Worcester, and Somerset counties).
+In addition - any AIA member architect located outside of the CBC area who wishes to submit a project may do so, if the project location itself is within the CBC area (Anne Arundel, Calvert, St. Mary's, Kent, Queen Anne's, Talbot, Caroline, Dorchester, Wicomico, Worcester, and Somerset counties).

 There is no limit to the number of projects that may be entered by a firm, and all materials included in submissions must be cleared for public reproduction.
 Entries must be submitted jointly by the architect and client and must credit all members of the design and construction team.
 Projects must be submitted by or on behalf of an AIA member involved in the project.